 If someone winds up on your e-commerce email list, they probably want updates, sale alerts, or sneak peaks of new products.
 If you don’t send them content that meets those expectations, their interest will diminish.

 ActiveCampaign helps you recapture the attention of your customers with list segmentation…and makes it even easier to never lose customer interest in the first place with marketing automation.

-Marketing automation lets you create email campaigns that:
+Marketing automation lets you create email marketing campaigns that:

 - Stay at the front of your customers’ minds